mParticle/docs/src/pages/guides/platform-guide/calculated-attributes/index.md

 * Most frequent brand purchased
 * Count of unique show genres watched

+In the event of a tie, `most frequent` will pick the last value sorted alphabetically.

 ### Occurrence

 Calculate the timestamp or an event value of the first or last observation of a matching event: `first value`, `first timestamp`, `last value` and `last timestamp`.